fsantanna/pingus/ceu/README.md

          The *Story* screen,
          350)

-The clickable *blue dots* in the world map of Pingus transit to ambience story screens (@FIG_REF[[story-anim.gif]]).
+The clickable *blue dots* in the campaign world map transit to ambience story screens (@FIG_REF[[story-anim.gif]]).
 A story is composed of multiple pages and, inside each page, the words of the story appear incrementally over time.